buzzcola/rotemath/README.md

 # rotemath
-I'd like to get ramped up on some modern front-end stuff for making a web version of Lightspeed.
-This should be fun as a learning exercise.

 The schools around here don't teach mathematics by rote anymore.
 I'm no expert in children's education and I like a lot of what they're doing with algorithms and problem solving... but I can't quite accept my daughter not memorizing the times tables.
 So I told her
 I'd give her fifty bucks (basically one million dollars, to a nine year-old) if she could memorize the tables up to 12.
 Hopefully this game will help her.